oyvindstegard/pom/README.md

-# Inspector Pom - a command line Maven pom.xml inspector tool
+# Inspector Pom - a command line Maven pom.xml inspection tool

 > Because nobody likes to squint at oodles of XML just to check a version
 > number.